 Add a Block...

 To add a block, turn editing on in your course.
 Locate the Add a block link at the bottom of the navigation panel on the left.
 Select the desired block by clicking on its name.
 (You can only select one block at a time.)
 The screen should refresh to display the block you have added.

 Attendance — The Attendance link offers a shortcut for you to take roll and see attendance reports.
 Students see an overview of their attendance activity to date and can click on a link to get a full report.

 Comments — Adding the Comments block makes it possible for course participants to add an informal note about what they're experiencing in the course.

 HTML Block — An HTML block is basically a textbox into which you can enter any information you want: post your office hours and email address, create a link to a special web resource, insert a snappy graphic — you name it!

-If you're already using blocks, there may have been times when you were in the Gradebook and found that you could open up Quickmail to send a student a message.
+If you're already using blocks, there may have been times when you were in the gradebook and found that you could open up Quickmail to send a student a message.
 Or maybe you were looking at one quiz and used the Activities block as a shortcut to a different quiz.
-In both cases, you didn't have to return to your course home page in order to access the block.
+In both cases, you didn't have to return to your course main page in order to access the block.
 If you have wished for access to another block from any page, relief is at hand!